ty7swkr/cppurcu/README.md

 **Parameters:**
 - `init_value`: Initial data to store
 - `retirement` (optional): retirement_thread instance for background destruction.
-If nullptr, objects are destroyed in the reader's thread.
+If nullptr, the T object is destroyed in the reader's thread.

 #### Methods